parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-4/repo/README.txt

 Explanation of Flags:

-COMPILER <icpc> - This selects your compiler (Intel is one supported example).
+COMPILER <gcc> - This selects your compiler (GCC, Clang, or other OpenMP-capable compiler).

-OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.
+OPTIMIZE - Adds compiler optimization flags.

-DEBUG - Adds the compiler flag "-g".
+DEBUG - Adds compiler debugging flags.

-PROFILE - Adds the compiler flag "-pg".
+PROFILE - Adds compiler profiling flags.

+TABLE - Enables/Disables the use of an exponential table (for performance comparison).

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion